Swanson-Hysell-Group/Bayesian_PEP_inversion_manuscript/README.md

-# PEPinversion_manuscript
+# Bayesian inversion for paleogeographic reconstruction and analysis

-This repo is for storing manuscript files associated with PEPinversion software package
+This repository contains files associated with the following manuscript:

+Rose, I., Zhang, Y., and  Swanson-Hysell, N.L.
+Bayesian inversion for paleogeographic reconstruction and analysis, *submitted to JGR: Solid Earth*.